-Since 1990 World Cancer Research Fund UK has been a member of the WCRF network, funding ground-breaking research and advising people about the link between diet, weight, physical activity and cancer prevention.
+Since 1990 World Cancer Research Fund has been a member of the WCRF network, funding ground-breaking research and advising people about the link between diet, weight, physical activity and cancer prevention.

-When World Cancer Research Fund UK was first established, scientific research into the link between diet and cancer was in its infancy.
+When World Cancer Research Fund was first established, scientific research into the link between diet and cancer was in its infancy.
 Since then the WCRF network has funded millions in cancer prevention research and awareness raising programmes.

 Now all mainstream scientists accept that diet, weight and physical activity can affect our risk of cancer and people are more aware of how their lifestyle plays a role.